Controller Pattern¶

 ...

-def handle_exception(self, exception: Exception) -> Any:
+async def handle_exception(self, exception: Exception) -> Any:

-"""Handle exceptions raised by controller methods."""
+"""Handle exceptions raised by async controller methods."""

 raise exception